Crispy Chilli Beef

 WHAT OTHER VEGETABLES CAN I ADD?

-I like the combination of bell peppers, scallions and onions in this Crispy Chilli Beef, but feel free to add in more vegetables such as asparagus, broccoli, green beans or mushrooms.
+I like the combination of bell peppers, scallions and onions in this healthy spin on Chinese Crispy Chilli Beef, but feel free to add in more vegetables such as asparagus, broccoli, green beans or mushrooms.

 CAN I USE SOMETHING OTHER THAN BEEF?

 Absolutely!
-While I think beef is the best protein choice for this dish, as an alternative you could use thinly sliced pork (tenderloin or chops) or chicken (thighs would work best).
+While I think beef is the best protein choice for this paleo crispy chilli beef recipe, as an alternative you could use thinly sliced pork (tenderloin or chops) or chicken (thighs would work best).

 Yes this Crispy Chilli Beef definitely has a kick to it!
 If you aren’t a fan of spicy food or are serving this to kids I recommend reducing the number of serrano chillies you use to just one and be sure to remove the seeds as well as they are the spiciest part of the chilli pepper.
 I would rate the spiciness of this dish as a 7 out of 10, if you would like it spicier add in another chilli pepper for a real blast of heat.